Michigan OWI criminal defense lawyer Michael P. Manley explains your rights

 What types of DUI tests are given in Michigan?

 Police officers in Michigan use several different DUI tests in an effort to determine if someone is driving under the influence of alcohol.
-The three most common tests police use to determine Blood Alcohol Concentration (BAC) are:
+There are eight main stages of testing administered by the police in a drunk driving arrest:

 If you were given any of these tests and have been charged with operating while intoxicated (OWI) in Michigan, contact Michigan DUI defense lawyer Michael P. Manley as soon as possible.
 He has the knowledge and the expertise to handle your case and give it the attention it rightfully deserves.
 Schedule an appointment right now and discover what he can do for you.